AmanPython/potential-garbanzo/AdityaVerma.md

             else:
                 dp[i][j] = dp[i-1][j]
     ```
+    - If True False are used, use the or condition.
     - Their could be other possible itertive solutions, like this problem has one dimensional array solution, but this is far most easiest way to solve.